Meet the Festival Orchestra Musicians

 Principal Viola

-Caroline Gilbert, viola (February & March), serves as Principal for the Buffalo Philharmonic.
+Caroline Gilbert, Principal Viola , serves as Principal for the Buffalo Philharmonic.
 Previously, she was a member of the New World Symphony.
 Born in Bloomington (Ind.), she grew up playing the violin in the pre-college program at Indiana University.
 Ms. Gilbert switched to viola at Indiana University, studying with Atar Arad.
 While at the Indiana, she won the Concerto Competition and performed as soloist with the IU Chamber Orchestra in Hindemith’s Der Schwanendreher.
 For her master’s, she attended The Juilliard School where she studied with Samuel Rhodes and Rodger Tapping.
 Ms. Gilbert has appeared at Carnegie Hall with the New York String Orchestra, with Michael Tilson Thomas as a member of the YouTube Symphony Orchestra in Sydney (Australia), and at Tanglewood.
 The last three summers were spent in Switzerland playing with the Verbier Festival Orchestra.
-This is her second year at Arizona Musicfest.
+This is her third year at Arizona Musicfest.

 Jennifer Puckett